 YouTube TV vs Hulu Live: 5 Aspects to Check Before the Final Decision

-What are you using to stream movies, TV shows, TV series and more videos without cable?
+What are you using to stream movies, TV shows, TV series and more videos during COVID-19 lockdown?
 YouTube TV and Hulu Live, which live TV streaming service is better?
 Here we'd like to take a in-depth comparison between YouTube TV and Hulu Live from price, cloud DVR, supported channels, devices compatibility, and multiple streams.
 Now check it before making the final decision!

 YouTube TV vs Hulu Live: Which Streaming Service Is Better?